ChainAgnostic/CAIPs/CAIPs/caip-285.md

 }
 ```

 This event indicates how the scopes have changed by comparing the updated scopes with the initial session scopes.
-In the example, the method `eth_sendTransaction` was added to `eip155:1`, and the notification `chainChanged` was removed from `eip155:137`.
+In the example, the method `eth_sendTransaction` was added to `eip155:1`, and the account `eip155:1:0xabc123` was removed from `eip155:137`.

 ### Optional SessionIds